Black and Tan Coonhound

 Do they get along with other pets?

-They generally get along well with other dogs, but their strong prey drive may cause issues with small pets like cats or rabbits.
+They usually get along well with other dogs, but their high prey drive may cause issues with small pets like cats.

 View Official FCI Standard